katia-energizer/tutorial_regular_expressions_search/tutorial.md

 ### matchEntire — finds out if the pattern matches the whole text; returns a match parameter

-The `matchEntire` function attempts to match the regular expression against the entire text string.
+The `matchEntire` function attempts to match the pattern against the whole text string.
+Returns a match parameter.

 Define if the pattern matches the entire text.